jbcodeforce/eda-demo-order-ms/README.md

 ## Running the app with Strimzi

-* You mays also start Kafka with docker compose using the compose file provided
+* You may be also able to start Kafka with docker compose using the compose file provided

 ```sh
 docker compose up -d